 Critical in all of our indigenous research shows how critically important for both Māori and Pacific achievement is strong and powerful connection with family and whānau.
-That same research tells us that connection with identity, language and culture is fundamental to the participation and progress of Māori and Pacific children and disabled children and Doaf children and all children.
+That same research tells us that connection with identity, language and culture is fundamental to the participation and progress of Māori and Pacific children and disabled children and Deaf children and all children.

-MS SCHMIDT-McCLEAVE: And Tc Tahuhu also provides a range of support and tools to assist school boards to uphold Te Tiriti principles.
-Can you briefly outline what those are?
 MS HOLSTED: Thank you.
 We work alongside boards to build their local curriculum as required by the national education learning priorities.
 We provide professional learning and development to teachers, to build cultural competency.
 We fund the School Trustees Association to provide boards with support and guidance in cultural competency, we work to strengthen the Māori net -- the network of Māori medium provision, we built partnerships, including iwi relationships, to encourage iwi and whānau to become involved with student learning and their local kura, and we support kura and Māori-education workforce through various grants and scholarships and support packages.